soyo-kaze/Next-blog-site/CONTRIBUTING.md

 - Describe your issue.
 If you think there is need of any image for better explanation, attach image too.

-- Then briefly explain what are going to do to solve the issue.
+- Then briefly explain what you are going to do to solve the issue.
 # How to start with open source and raise your 1st PR

 - fork the repository <br />